Immigration & Visas, Living, Working

 As the foreign spouse of a Mexican national you can apply for residency in-country.

-All foreign legal documents presented to INM need to be Apostilled – which is a form of “authentication” of legal documents from foreign countries – and that includes birth certificates and marriage certificates etc.
+All foreign-issued legal documents presented to INM need to be Apostilled and translated into Spanish, that includes birth certificates and marriage certificates etc., see the links in the article about doing this.

 If you can get a copy of your marriage certificate Apostilled by someone for you by someone in the USA and couriered to you, that would save having to travel back yourself.